MAS to launch S$5 billion programme to develop Singapore stock market

 New funds have to invest at least 30 per cent of assets under management in Singapore-listed equities, while existing funds have to meet that requirement as well as have an annual net inflow equivalent to at least 5 per cent of the fund's AUM in the previous year.

-The exemptions will last for five years per fund, and can be applied for until end 2028.
+The exemptions will last for five years per fund, and can be applied for until the end of 2028.

 DEVELOPING INVESTOR BASE, TWEAKING REGULATIONS